Mediterranean Heterotopies #2

 Nature of the Beast

-As a statoscope which listen to the pulse of a certain living environment, this is a stage which is both a performance and an Image of a conciseness zone.
+which is both a performance and an Image of a conciseness zone.

-End of a night, end of a fire, dawn.
+end of a fire, dawn.

 Research and context: